 What Size are they Fully Grown?

-The Butterfly Tail breed isn’t one of the larger breeds of fancy fish, and will typically grow to around 5 inches, but in the right conditions have been known to reach 8 inches.
+The Butterfly Tail breed isn’t one of the larger types of fancy fish, and will typically grow to around 5 inches, but in the right conditions have been known to reach 8 inches.

 Of course, the tail will be very long and will make up a good proportion of the overall size of the fish.

-Similar to many breeds of fancy goldfish, in a well-maintained home aquarium that’s regularly cleaned and monitored, the Butterfly Tail breed can expect a life of around 10-15 years.
+Similar to many breeds of fancy goldfish, in a well-maintained home aquarium that’s regularly cleaned and monitored, they can expect a life of around 10-15 years.

-Although the Butterfly Tail was developed mainly as a fancy fish breed in Japan, it actually originates from China and was only brought over to Japan in the 1980s.
+Although they were developed mainly as a fancy fish breed in Japan, it actually originates from China and was only brought over to Japan in the 1980s.

-Not much is known about the early breeding of the Butterfly Tail, with the only real links that are commonly made suggesting it’s likely to be a variation of the Telescope breed of goldfish.
+Not much is known about the early breeding of them, with the only real links that are commonly made suggesting it’s likely to be a variation of the Telescope eye.

-It’s assumed this is where the bubble eyes are inherited from for those Butterfly Tails that still have this trait.
+It’s assumed this is where the bubble eyes are inherited from for those that still have this trait.

 Are they Easy to Keep?